avanchugov/avanchugov/README.md

   age db 15
-  music db "According to my mood", 0xA telegram db "https://t.me/a_vanchugov", 0xA message db "You have no idea how much you`re breaking me, and you don`t love me.", 0xA message_len equ $ - message
+  music db "According to my mood", 0xA telegram db "https://t.me/a_vanchugov", 0xA message db "Some laugh beneath the sun, some live a joyful fate.
+While luck has smiled on everyone - for me, it came too late.", 0xA message_len equ $ - message

 section .text